-Choose from all templates: Press VO-Left Arrow to navigate to the template chooser collection, then press VO-Shift-Down Arrow to enter it.
+Choose from all the templates: Press VO-Left Arrow to navigate to the template chooser collection, then press VO-Shift-Down Arrow to enter it.

-Choose a template by category, such as Reports and Resumes: Press VO-Left Arrow to navigate to the table of template categories, then press VO-Shift-Down Arrow to enter it.
+Choose a template by category such as Reports and Résumés: Press VO-Left Arrow to navigate to the table of template categories, then press VO-Shift-Down Arrow to enter it.
 Press VO-Down Arrow to scroll through the list of categories until you hear the category you want, then press VO-J to jump to the templates in that category.

 To navigate through the template options, press any of the arrow keys, then press Return to choose one.